ThreeDotsLabs/watermill/README.md

 and submit your pull request via GitHub.

 ## Support

+If you didn't found answer to your question in [the documentation](https://watermill.io/), feel free to ask!

 Please join us on the `#watermill` channel on the [Gophers slack](https://gophers.slack.com/): You can get invite [here](https://gophersinvite.herokuapp.com/).